rroarings/dreambot_scripts/README.md

 # DreamBot Scripts
 In this repository you will find various RuneScape scripts to automate the processes with the use of DreamBot and their API.
+This is for educational purpuroses to expand my Java and programming experience.

 ## PFMiner